KERATOCONUSCASE: Scleral Lens Standard Design

 History

-- 29 y/o white male with a history of high myopia and astigmatism corrected with corneal gas permeable (GP) lenses with a wearing time of 10 hours/day x one month.
-He has been wearing spectacles since age two and has been a previous soft contact lens wear since age 12.
+- 29-year-old white male with a history of high myopia and astigmatism corrected with corneal gas permeable (GP) lenses with a wearing time of 10 hours/day x one month.
+He has been wearing spectacles since age two and previously wore soft contact lenses starting at age 12.

 - MHx: anxiety, depression, headaches, seasonal allergies.
-She quit smoking five years ago.
+He quit smoking five years ago.
 Daily use of a nicotine vape.

 - Medications: aripiprazole, trazodone, sertraline, hydroxyzine to treat anxiety and depression, and ibuprofen and sumatriptan to treat migraines.